Hero Background

 These figures are estimates based on Colonial Penn’s quotes.

-Coverage drops quickly as applicants age and may make it impossible for them to get the coverage they want.
+Coverage decreases rapidly as applicants age, making it harder for them to obtain the coverage they need.
 For example, if a 75-year-old man wanted to get covered for $10,000, he wouldn’t be able to do so with Colonial Penn.
-Because single-unit coverage for 75-year-old males is just $549 and policyholders can only purchase 15 units, he could only purchase $8,325 of coverage.
+Since single-unit coverage for 75-year-old males is just $549, and policyholders can only purchase 15 units, he could only buy $8,325 of coverage.

-This is a major issue with Colonial Penn’s 995 plan.
-Most seniors purchase burial insurance to cover funeral costs and other end-of-life expenses, and the average cost of a funeral is about $10,000.
-Plus, this 75-year-old applicant would be paying $149.25 per month.
-That same 75-year-old senior would pay about $100 for a $10,000 policy with our top-rated providers.
+This is a significant issue with the Colonial Penn 995 plan.
+Most seniors purchase burial insurance to cover funeral costs and end-of-life expenses.
+The average cost of a funeral in 2025 is about $10,000.
+Additionally, the 75-year-old applicant would be paying $149.25 per month.
+That same 75-year-old senior would pay about $100 for a $10,000 policy with one of our top-rated providers.

-Are you still thinking about getting a Colonial Penn 995 plan for yourself?
+Are you still considering purchasing a Colonial Penn 995 plan for yourself?

 Is The Colonial Penn 995 Plan Good Life Insurance?

-Prices for the Colonial Penn 995 plan are higher than comparable policies mostly because it’s guaranteed life insurance.
-We typically only recommend seniors with preexisting health concerns like cancer, dementia, COPD, or bound to a nursing home get guaranteed plans.
-We usually don’t recommend guaranteed life insurance to healthy applicants because rates usually cost around 40% more than comparable level-benefit policies and these policies always have a waiting period.
+Prices for the Colonial Penn 995 plan are higher than comparable policies, mostly because it’s guaranteed life insurance.
+We typically only recommend that seniors with preexisting health conditions, such as cancer, dementia, COPD, or those living in a nursing home, purchase guaranteed plans.
+We usually don’t recommend guaranteed life insurance to healthy applicants because rates are typically 40% higher than comparable level-benefit policies, and these policies always have a waiting period.

-Healthy applicants have plenty of options for no-wait burial insurance at much lower rates than what Colonial Penn offers.
-Final Expense Benefits can help connect you to a great plan from one of our top-rated providers at an inexpensive price.
+Healthy applicants have plenty of options for no-wait burial insurance at much lower rates than what the Colonial Penn 995 plan offers.
+Final Expense Benefits can help connect you to a great plan from one of our top-rated providers at an affordable rate.

-Call us at (866) 786-0725 or use our free quoting tool to find the best plan for you and your family.
+Call us at (866) 786-0725 or use our free quoting tool, and one of our talented agents will find the best plan for you and your family.

 Is The Colonial Penn 995 Plan Worth It?